TrishaSrikanth-459/DeployStega/routing/drop_dead_function/dead_drop_resolver.md

 ---
 ## Receiver Epoch Inspection Window

-The receiver may deterministically resolve and inspect artifacts corresponding to a **fixed, finite window of past epochs** based on behaviorally-feasible constraints.
+The receiver may deterministically resolve and inspect artifacts corresponding to a **fixed, finite window of past epochs** based on behavioral constraints.

 Specifically, at logical time **T**, the receiver is permitted to evaluate resolver outputs for epochs: